svpino/twitter/README.md

 * [Cheating with a data leakage](https://twitter.com/svpino/status/1425019257449025536?s=20) — Can you identify the problem with this 3-step approach?
 1. Prepare a dataset, 2.
 Split it (train, validation, and test sets), 3.
 Build a model.
 The issue is subtle, and unfortunately, many people build machine learning models this way.
 Let's talk about this.

+## Dimensionality reduction

+* [An example of dimensionality reduction](https://twitter.com/svpino/status/1443168842335850497?s=20) — This is a great example of dimensionality reduction using single value decomposition on a dataset of images.
+We can go from 64 dimensions down to 5 dimensions and still recognize the images!

 ## Machine learning techniques

 * [An overview of Active Learning](https://twitter.com/svpino/status/1365307434856820736?s=20) — Imagine you have a ton of data, but most of it isn't labeled.
 Even worse: labeling is very expensive.
 How can we get past this problem?
 Let's talk about a different—and pretty cool—way to train a machine learning model.